dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 :::

-Most iGPUs are supported here (excluding the HD 510), no issues to report.
+Most iGPUs are supported here (excluding the HD 505 and 510), no issues to report.

 Supported iGPUs: